 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
-Based on the advice of previous customers an approximate amount of AU\$250 per person, per week should be sufficient; however, for those that can't resist a bargain or may wish to participate in all of the optional excursions, consider allocating a higher amount.
+Based on the advice of previous customers an approximate amount of \$300AUD per person, per week should be sufficient; however, for those that can't resist a bargain or may wish to participate in all of the optional excursions, consider allocating a higher amount.

-Optional tours may be offered in each city you visit during your tour at an additional cost.
-These are not included in the standard itinerary and will only be available if time permits.
-Each option will be arranged locally by your National Escort/Local Guide.
+Optional Tours - May be offered in each city you visit during your tour.
+These are not included in the standard itinerary and will only be available if time permits and if seats are available.
+In your Final Documentation an Optional Excursion Sheet will be included outlining the activities available in each city and local cost associated.
+Please ensure you have additional funds available if you feel you may wish to participate in any extra activities.
+Each option will be arranged locally by your National Escort/Local Guide, participation and tipping for optional excursions is completely at your discretion.